-Well/Spring Name Source Integrity Gravity feed mine source 1 Unknown Construction
+Well/Spring Name Source Integrity Mine Source 1 Unknown Construction

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
-The State has determined that this is NOT GWUDI or Ground Water Under the Direct Influence of surface water.
-It would be beneficial to determine the construction data for the intake and submit it to the Agency.
-It appears there is an effective barrier provided to prevent direct surface influence based on past bacteriological sampling results.
+The 2001 Sanitary Survey says the seal on the mine source cannot be observed to determine if it meets standards because it is covered by brush.
+The State has determined that this mine source is NOT GWUDI or Ground Water Under the Direct Influence of surface water.